-Accompanied by the Gimnazija Kranj Symphony Orchestra, the Slovenian clarinetist Nadja Drakslar performs Wolfgang Amadeus Mozart’s Clarinet concerto in A major, K. 622.
+Accompanied by the Gimnazija Kranj Symphony Orchestra, the Slovenian clarinetist Nadja Drakslar performs Wolfgang Amadeus Mozart’s Clarinet Concerto in A major, K. 622.
 Conductor: Primož Zevnik.
 Recorded during the Gimnazija Kranj Great Christmas Concert, 2011.

 Mozart’s Clarinet Concerto